Ansh259/Web_Scraping/README.md

     b.2) Sheet 2: Winner and Loser per Year (summary of teams with the most and least wins).

+Check the Colab output: After running the code, the two files (hockey_stats.zip and hockey_stats.xlsx) will be generated in the working directory.
+If you're running the code in Google Colab, you can download them directly from the file explorer or use the following code to download the files:

+from google.colab import files

+files.download("hockey_stats.zip")

+files.download("hockey_stats.xlsx")

 # Testing

 The project includes unit tests for data transformation.
 You can run the tests to verify the correctness of the core logic.